WJRZ-FM

-WJRZ-FM (100.1 FM, "100.1 WJRZ") is a commercial FM radio station licensed to serve Manahawkin, New Jersey.
+WJRZ-FM (100.1 MHz, "100.1 WJRZ") is a commercial radio station licensed to serve Manahawkin, New Jersey.
 The station is owned by Beasley Broadcast Group through licensee Beasley Media Group, LLC, and broadcasts a classic hits format.
 The station's studios are located on Beach Avenue in Stafford Township and its broadcast tower is located in Waretown, New Jersey at (39°47′54.0″N 74°12′9.0″W).

 History

-WJRZ began broadcasting on July 4, 1976 from Manahawkin, New Jersey with a Top 40 format that also played a lot of recurrents, and the first song played was "More More More by Andera true Connection.
+WJRZ began broadcasting on July 4, 1976, from Manahawkin, New Jersey with a Top 40 format that also played a lot of recurrents, and the first song played was "More, More, More" by Andrea True Connection.
 The original city of license was Ship Bottom, later changed to Manahawkin, and used the ID "Manahawkin-Toms River".
 Some of the early slogans used were "Stereo 100 WJRZ", "FM 100 WJRZ", and as "HitRadio Power 100 WJRZ".
-The station was originally licensed to the Jersey Shore Broadcasting Corporation, which was incorporated in New Jersey in 1974, with Joseph J. Knox Jr., as president and Brent McNally VP and founders.
+The station was originally licensed to the Jersey Shore Broadcasting Corporation, which was incorporated in New Jersey in 1974, with Joseph J. Knox Jr., president and Brent McNally, VP as founders.
 The station signed on as an affiliate of the ABC Radio Network and later switched to AP Radio.
 From its sign-on the station grew its listenership very quickly.
 WJRZ has had a long history of talented music hosts and newscasters.
 They include (1970s) Jason "Big Jay" Sorensen, Jay Lurie, Brent McNally, Bob Sorrentino, Terry Barnes, Joe Stephens, Ron Stevens, Lance DeBock, Mike Brophy, A.J.
 Brooks, Arthur Sarnovsky, Chuck Flamini, Karyn Westhoven, Chris VanZant, Spyder McGuire and many others.

 The station maintained studios and a 340 ft tower on 16 acre on Beach Avenue in Manahawkin, next to AT&T High Seas Radio Station WOO.
 The transmitter was later moved to a 500 ft tower on 20 acre off Route 9 in Waretown.

 The CHR/Hot AC format continued until November 1991, when WJRZ moved to a classic hits format, but went back to CHR by the middle of 1992.
 In December 1998, WJRZ dropped Hot AC in favor of country as "Jersey Shore Country."
 The country format had a mixed reaction from area listeners and failed to attract a significant number of listeners.

 In June 2000, they switched to oldies and rebranded as "Oldies 100," and in 2002 ownership changed to Greater Media.

 WJRZ-FM started broadcasting using HD Radio in November 2007.
 WJRZ-FM's HD2 subchannel was to be "Classic Oldies," however a launch date had not been established at that time.

-WJRZ-FM re-branded as "100.1 WJRZ - The Greatest Hits Of the '60s & '70s" in early 2008, simply using "Jersey's Greatest Hits" and dropping all pre-Beatles music except for Sunday nights.
+WJRZ-FM re-branded as "100.1 WJRZ - The Greatest Hits Of the '60s & '70s" in early 2008, simply using "Jersey's Greatest Hits" and dropping all pre-Beatles music except for Saturday and Sunday nights.
 The station dropped one of its signature programs- Jukebox Saturday Night with Joe Stephens in June 2009.